Nutrition and Mental Illness: An Orthomolecular Approach, Carl C. Pfeiffer, 1988

 The author's concluding position is that many mental disorders can be significantly alleviated or corrected with precise biochemical diagnostics and targeted nutritional support, which should be regarded as a foundation rather than an addition to treatment.

-The book is a systematic introduction to medical orthomolecular medicine — an approach based on correcting the biochemistry of the bo...
+This book is a systematic and practical introduction to orthomolecular medicine — an approach based on the use of optimal, rather tha...

 Mental Illness—Not All in the Mind